 - Connect to vpn using command:

 sudo openvpn --config <path to modified config file>

 We have now achieved the basic setup, you can stop here.
 Just open terminal when you need to connect to VPN and run the above command; press Ctrl+C to disconnect from VPN.
 To integrate with Network Manager, follow through next steps:

 - We now need to import this file into Network Manager and use Network Manager UI to connect/disconnect from VPN.

 sudo apt install network-manager-openvpn-gnome.
 Even if you are running KDE, the same command works.

 - Next, run this command to import the config file:

 sudo nmcli connection import type openvpn <modified config file>.
-On ubuntu 21.04, you might need to use this command instead:
+On ubuntu 21.04 or 21.10, you might need to use this command instead:

 sudo nmcli connection import type openvpn file <modified config file>

 - This should bring a new network in your Network Manager Settings UI, under VPN header.
 The name of the connection will be same as the name of the file.